joonatankarhu/Eeros-Jewelry/README.md

 Finished design in Figma, planning the code development now.
 Here's my list of to-do.

+26.03.2022
+Worked on Mobile Front-end version.
+Added a lot of code in index.html and style.css.
+Added .js carosel with images for the header image.

 Start from top, work towards bottom

 Mobile version
 .
-Mobile Front page
+Mobile Front page - Check
 .
-Mobile Navigation Bar
+Mobile Navigation Bar - Check
 .
-Mobile Navbar (responsive)
+Mobile Navbar (responsive) - Check
 .
-Mobile "work samples"
+Mobile "Work Samples" title - Check
 .
-Mobile Grid system for Products
+Mobile Grid system for Products - Working on
 .
-Mobile products
+Mobile products - working on
 .
 Mobile "View more" work (make it work)
 .
-Mobile Contact Section
+Mobile Contact Section - Check
 .
-Mobile Order Form (make it functional (php?) )
+Mobile Order Form ( make it functional with php? )
 .
-Mobile Footer
+Mobile Footer - Check

+# Logic
+.
+Connect "Order Form" with PHP
+.
+Using an API, import each product from commerce.js cms

-# Move on to Desktop verison (min 768px)
+# Move on to Desktop version (min 768px)

  Desk version
 .
 Desk Navbar